 The Title IX Coordinator acts with independence and authority free from bias and conflicts of interest.

-The Title IX Coordinator is assisted by Deputy Title IX Coordinators in athletics, student affairs, human resources, and the faculty.
+The Title IX Coordinator is assisted by Deputy Title IX Coordinators in athletics, student affairs, human resources, and the dean of faculty offices.
 These Deputy Title IX Coordinators have a shared responsibility for supporting the Title IX Coordinator and are accessible to any member of the community for consultation and guidance.

 The Civil Rights Resolution Team works in conjunction with the Title IX Team and includes individuals involved in the resolution of reports, such as advisors, investigators, hearing officers, and appellate officers.
 Any individual involved in the resolution of complaints under this policy receives specific training designed to assist them with the execution of their role in the resolution process.

 All members of the Title IX Team and Civil Rights Resolution Team are vetted and trained to ensure that they are not biased for or against any party in a specific case, or for or against Complainants or Respondents generally.
 Any concerns regarding bias or potential conflict of interest of a Title IX or Civil Rights Resolution team member should be brought to the attention of the Title IX Coordinator.
 Any concerns regarding the Title IX Coordinator should be brought to the attention of the President (firstname.lastname@example.org or 207-786-6100).

 E. Contact Information